THE HERITAGE AND CRAFT THAT GOES INTO A UNIQUE TABLE

 In a next-day-delivery, flat-pack world it can be reassuring to own something that wears its heritage and craftsmanship like a badge of honour.
-The Embassy table is one such item; beautifully crafted from reclaimed timbers and hand cast iron.
+The 'Old Barn' table is one such item; beautifully crafted from reclaimed timbers and hand cast iron.

 The second top is made from the reclaimed wood of an old barn in southern Poland.
 Carrying the marks of at least a hundred years of cold continental winters and hot summers, this table's beauty is in the grooves and cracks that make it unique.
 Be warned though, you may want to use coasters for your champagne flutes.